October 6, 2020, 11:30 a.m. (letter from the President)

 Social Distancing Interventions and Modifications to Physical Spaces

-Social distancing means taking all efforts to de-densify groups, gatherings, crowds, etc. Close contact includes two or more people gathering in close proximity (within 6 feet) with or without face coverings for more than 10 minutes of sustained engagement (talking, eating, drinking, etc.).
+Social distancing means taking all efforts to de-densify groups, gatherings, crowds, etc. Close contact includes two or more people gathering in close proximity (within 6 feet) with or without masks for more than 10 minutes of sustained engagement (talking, eating, drinking, etc.).

 Social distancing also involves limiting any crowd size to no more than 250 people or not to exceed 50% of that venue’s capacity, whichever is the lesser.
 Social distancing generally does not apply to members of one’s own family or domicile unless someone in that group is COVID-19 positive, so this exception would apply to paired students rooming together in dorms or apartments.